mantidproject/mantid/Code/Mantid/docs/source/algorithms/EnggCalibrateFull-v1.rst

 'Detector Position' of the table to correct the detector positions before focussing.
-The OutDetPosTable output table can also be used to apply the calibration calculated by this algorithm on any other workspace by using the algorithm :ref:`algm-AppplyCalibration`.
+The OutDetPosTable output table can also be used to apply the calibration calculated by this algorithm on any other workspace by using the algorithm :ref:`algm-ApplyCalibration`.

 In the output table the calibrated positions for every detector are found by calculating the *L2* values from the *difc* values as